U.S., China to relaunch talks with little changed since deal fell apart

 But sources familiar with the talks and China trade watchers in Washington say the summit did little to clear the path for top negotiators to resolve an impasse that caused trade deal talks to break down in early May.

+Kudlow underscored the divergent perspectives of the world's two largest economies.
+He said the United States was seeking remedies and correctives for what it sees as decades of unfair and illegal trading practices, but that would necessarily clash with China's push for a fair and equitable agreement.

+Those differences could still be overcome in negotiations, Kudlow, director of the White House's National Economic Council, told an event hosted by CNBC, adding, "It's not impossible.
+Where there's a will, there's a way."

-A U.S. official said last week the discussions were expected to resume with a phone call between U.S. Trade Representative Robert Lighthizer, Chinese Vice Premier Liu He and Treasury Secretary Steven Mnuchin.
+U.S. Trade Representative Robert Lighthizer, Chinese Vice Premier Liu He and Treasury Secretary Steven Mnuchin are due to resume talks by phone this week.

-A USTR spokesman said the call was expected this week, but gave no further details.
+Kudlow told reporters the two teams would meet in person in the near future.

 The United States is demanding that China make sweeping policy changes to better protect American intellectual property, end the forced transfer and theft of trade secrets and curb massive state industrial subsidies.
 At stake, U.S. officials say, is dominance of the high-tech industries of the future, from artificial intelligence to aerospace.